Here are five surefire ways to write subject lines that will get your subscribers to actually OPEN your emails!

 The email led to a well-researched article with the same title, which meant the controversy also had consistency and credibility backing it up.
 It wasn’t just a play to get more clicks.

-Again, while controversy is indeed a powerful weapon, this is all depends on the audience you’re catering to.
+Again, while controversy is indeed a powerful weapon, this all depends on the audience you’re catering to.
 So don’t be afraid to be controversial, but do be mindful and make sure you’re still honoring the brand voice.

 Tip #4: Get Personal

 If you think a subject line doesn’t give you enough time and space to pack an emotional punch — think again.